fornclake/fornclake.dev/zelda-like-4.0/player-setup-and-animation.md

 	move_and_slide()
 ```

 Very simple.
-We are simply setting velocity to our `input_direction`, multiplying it by our `SPEED` constant, then moving the body.
+We are simply setting the body's velocity to our `input_direction`, multiplying it by our `SPEED` constant, and finally moving it.

 We can run the scene now with F6 and the player will move with the arrow keys.
-Holding multiple directions should cancel out.
+Holding multiple directions should cancel each other out.

 #### Sprite Direction

-The last couple things we need to do is use the appropriate animation depending on the player's direction and start or stop the animation if the player is moving.
+The last couple things we need to do is set the appropriate animation depending on the player's direction and start or stop the animation if the player is moving.

 We're going to create another getter function, this time for our `sprite_direction` variable.
-I am going to put it right under `_get_input_direction`.
+I am putting this right under `_get_input_direction`.

 ```gdscript
 func _get_sprite_direction():